raven1zed/VitusOS-Ares/README.md

 ## About

-VitusOS Ares is a **custom Linux desktop environment** built from scratch:
+VitusOS Ares is a **complete linux distro with openSEF that's work both as a desktop environment and a framework**
 - **Pure C Wayland compositor** using wlroots 0.19
 - **C++ UI shell** with Cairo/Pango rendering
 - **Mars-inspired "Ares" aesthetic** — warm, polished, human